trustedci/OSCRP/OSCRP.md

 At other times, attackers --- perhaps even scientific competitors --- may be interested in seeing data before it is publicly released.
 Attackers might even be interested in tainting the results of experiments.
 Finally, computing systems related to science projects can suffer a disruptive security incident without being specifically targeted by an attacker at all, simply by being present on a network, and exploitable.

-We assert that something on the order of 80% of "good computer security" results from basic "computer hygiene," such as having multiple backups including some off-site, keeping systems "patched" and up to date, and limiting access controls as much as possible.
+We assert that something on the order of 80% of "good computer security" results from basic "computer hygiene," such as having multiple backups including some off-site, keeping systems "patched" and up to date, changing empty or default passwords, and limiting access controls as much as possible.
 This document does not cover basic computer hygiene or system administration.
 This document is intended to cover the *other* 20% that basic hygiene and administration *do not* cover well.
+We cannot stress strongly enough that science projects that have not addressed "basic hygiene" should stop and address those issues immediately before proceeding.

 <!--<a name="#bad-things-can-happen-to-good-science" / >-->

 ## <a name="bad-things-can-happen-to-good-science"><a/>5.
 Bad Things Can Happen to Good Science

 There are numerous examples of Open Science projects being affected by attacks over computer networks.
 Some of these attacks have specifically targeted the science projects, while in other examples, science projects have simply been collateral damage.
 Several real examples, with identifying details removed, are described below.
-They show that the damage can range from simple disruption and some loss of work time to significant financial resources spent to repair systems and recover scientific data, significant impact on those projects being able to fulfill their mission.
+They show that the damage can range from simple disruption and some loss of work time to significant financial resources spent to repair systems and recover scientific data, and significant impact on those projects being able to fulfill their mission.
+In some of the worst cases, data could be tainted, deleted, or captured by ransomware in a way that it is difficult to recover, such as when [UC San Francisco COVID-19 research was hit by ransomware](https://www.ucsf.edu/news/2020/06/417911/update-it-security-incident-ucsf) (eventually paying $1.14 million), or scientific instruments are made unavailable during a critical, rare natural event, such as when the [University of Western Australia's Zadko telescope was attacked in 2017 during the exact signs of a neutron star merger](https://www.abc.net.au/news/2017-10-17/cyber-attack-almost-costs-team-look-at-colliding-neutron-stars/9055816).

-Concerns of malicious tampering have historically been organized into three categories: Integrity (e.g. trust), Availability (e.g. accessibility), and Confidentiality (e.g. privacy.)
+Concerns of malicious tampering have historically been organized into three categories: Integrity (e.g., trust), Availability (e.g., accessibility), and Confidentiality (e.g., privacy).
 With respect to Integrity, it is critical that scientific outputs be trusted as uncorrupted if they are to be used as the foundation for future science and critical policy decisions.
-The loss of Availability of valuable data or instruments can slow the scientific process, lead to lost science opportunities (e.g., if data are permanently lost, or a sensor is down during a particular natural phenomenon), be expensive to replace, and lead to embarrassment and a loss of reputation.
+The loss of Availability of valuable data or instruments can slow scientific process, lead to lost science opportunities (e.g., if data is permanently lost, or a sensor is down during a particular natural phenomenon), be expensive to replace, and lead to embarrassment and a loss of reputation.
 And finally, even open science projects generally have Confidentiality concerns with respect to embargoed data, such as data that have not been quality assessed or will be released after publication, and restricted data, such as personally identifiable information that Federal regulations prohibit exposing.

 <!-- <a name="#examples-of-computer-security-incidents-affecting-research" / > -->